 Action Civics LA

-Action Civics LA (ACLA) is leveraging the Democracy in Action curriculum with teachers throughout Southern California.
+Action Civics LA is leveraging Issues to Action with teachers and youth throughout Southern California.

 Students were empowered through the process of examining issues in their community and taking action to spread the word about their issues.
 It was a powerful experience for them to hear from each other and see themselves as agents of change.

-Mikva’s Democracy in Action (DIA) curriculum is a comprehensive step-by-step guide that empowers students with the skills, knowledge, and dispositions to be “superstar citizens.”
-At the core is the idea that students explore their communities from an asset based perspective, identify issues that are important to them and their community, research the issue, analyze power, and ultimately develop an action plan and take action.
+Mikva’s Issues to Action (ITA) curriculum is a comprehensive step-by-step guide that empowers students with the skills, knowledge, and dispositions to be “superstar citizens” and community advocates.
+At the core of this framework is the idea that youth explore their communities from an asset-based perspective, identify issues that are important to them and their community, research the issue, analyze power, and ultimately develop an action plan and take action.
 We train teachers in this curriculum, provide ongoing classroom support, and host city-wide events that gather all participating students to showcase their efforts.